stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 --The size of difference between the top products in terms of sales, orders and returnship behaviour compared to all others using percentile ranking

---The smoothed trend of each product's sales and the prediction the trend's movement
+--The smoothed trend of each product's sales and the prediction of the future trend's movement